-Off-street parking spaces, open or enclosed, must be provided for all new buildings and enlargements or conversions of existing buildings in accordance with the following provisions:
+Off-street parking spaces, open or enclosed, must be provided for all new buildings and enlargements or conversions of existing buildings in accordance with the following provisions where relevant or other agreed standards:

 Type of Building Minimum parking space requirement Residential Building Two spaces per dwelling unit if such unit is designed for family accommodation and one space per dwelling unit plus adequate space for visitor parking if such unit is designed for single accommodation.
 Motels, Hotels Guest Houses, One space per bedroom and/or rooming unit.
-Commercial and Industrial Building 1 space per 100 square metres GFA.
+Commercial and Industrial Building One space per two employees except in areas where the parking requirement is varied by policy instrument.
 Institutional To be determined for each building proposal depending on use, building floorspace, employees, visitors and location.